MobileGamer-hq/MobileGamer-hq/README.md

 ## 🚀 About Me

-- 🌱 **Learning:** ROS, PyBullet, MongoDB, React with TypeScript, Expo
-- 💻 **Working On:** Backend for an online store, Analytics for sellers, Robotics simulations
 - 📚 **Passions:** Robotics, AI, Game Development, and Philosophy
 - 🎯 **Goal:** Becoming a Robotics Engineer and innovating in tech